Back to Blogs

 Social media engages young talent

-Engaging emerging talent is a challenge for recruitment agencies, especially in industries that are experiencing skill shortages.
-99% of 16-24-year-olds use social media, the 2018 Communications Market Report, produced by Ofcom, has shown that social media is indeed ubiquitous amongst school and university leavers.
+Engaging emerging talent is a challenge for recruitment agencies, particularly in industries facing skill shortages.
+According to Ofcom's 2018 Communications Market Report, 99% of 16-24-year-olds use social media, highlighting its widespread use among school and university leavers.

 LinkedIn is an important tool for recruiters, firms and candidates to all be involved in.
 According to the Recruitment & Employment Confederation (REC), LinkedIn is the preferred network for recruiters, with 94% using it to source candidates.